-MicroGreens are soil or hydroponically-grown plants, usually around 2 weeks old, with a stem and true leaves to be consumed.
+Microgreens are soil or hydroponically grown plants, usually around two weeks old, with a stem and true leaves intended to be consumed.

 A Non-Potentially Hazardous Condiment is a spice or sauce that is added to food, typically after cooking, to impart a specific flavor or complement a dish.
-These products must be non-potentially hazardous, shelf stable and needs no refrigeration.
+These products must be non-potentially hazardous, shelf stable and need no refrigeration.
 This does not include any product that requires time and/or temperature control.
-Examples may include salt, pepper, garlic, honey, syrups.
+Examples may include salt, pepper, granulated garlic, honey, syrups.